SparkMCF/documents/moderation/moderation.md

 ### Statuses

-Reports enter the system with the **new** status and from there moderators change the status as the report is acted on.
+Reports enter the system with the **new** status and from there moderators change the status as they act on the report.

 | Status | Description |
 | --- | --- |